pippo-java/pippo.github.io/_posts/2015-03-17-getting-started.md

 order: 10
 ---

-We provide a pippo-demo module that contains many demo applications: pippo-demo-basic and pippo-demo-crud are some.
+We provide a pippo-demo module that contains many demo applications (submodules): pippo-demo-basic and pippo-demo-crud are some.
 For a list with all demo please see [Demo](demo.html) section.

 For [pippo-demo-basic]({{ site.demourl }}/pippo-demo-basic) you have two java files: [BasicDemo.java]({{ site.demourl }}/pippo-demo-basic/src/main/java/ro/pippo/demo/basic/BasicDemo.java) and [BasicApplication.java]({{ site.demourl }}/pippo-demo-basic/src/main/java/ro/pippo/demo/basic/BasicApplication.java)
 We split our application in two parts for a better readability.

-First we must create a BasicApplication (extends Application) and add some routes:
+First we must create a BasicApplication (extends [Application]({{ site.coreurl }}/src/main/java/ro/pippo/core/Application.java)) and add some routes:

 ```java
 public class BasicApplication extends Application {